Tulsiishere/Whatsapp_AI_Bot/README.md

 # WhatsApp AI

 A WhatsApp shopping assistant for a Mumbai-based luxury fashion designer, built on FastAPI + Twilio WhatsApp + Gemini 2.5 Flash + ChromaDB (RAG over the product catalog).
-Built by Kalpavriksha as a capability showcase.
+Built by Kalpavriksha AI Solutions as a capability showcase.

 ---